ayushisiingh/music-playlist/README.md

 # music-playlist
-Developed a dynamic music playlist management system using a doubly linked list and quick sort algorithm in C/C++.
+Developed a dynamic music playlist management system using a doubly linked list and quick sort algorithm in C.